andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 And to blue box as example fill all the horizontal area, please change the width configuration in style confuguration, see:

 ![width 100% in blue box](images/blue-box-width-100-pct.png)

+As you could see, when teacher did not specify the unit (like "%") it was similar to pixels (px).